 The thesis, or dissertation (more on that later) is a major component of the Department's graduate program-you cannot graduate without having completed one-and can rightfully be viewed the 'crowning achievement' of your program.
 Strictly speaking, a thesis is a "statement or hypothesis that can be tested or rationally argued", while a dissertation is a "document or discourse that offers new insight as the result of structured research".
 From an academic standpoint, however, a thesis summarizes and discusses independent, original research carried out by the student on a specific subject, and is the final project for a Master of Science Degree.
-A dissertation is different in that-although it too summarizes and discusses independent research carried out by the student-it must contribute new knowledge that is original, substantial and verifiable.
+A dissertation is different in that-although it too summarizes and discusses independent research carried out by the student.
 A dissertation is the final project for a Doctoral Degree.